natalieagus/50005/docs/Programming Assignment/TetriSH.md

 #### Baseline Tetris requirement

 {:.important}
-> Baseline is a requirement
+> Baseline is a requirement to avoid zero
 >
 > To pass the tetriSH track, the system **must** include a working baseline Tetris game.
 This does not need to be a polished commercial-quality Tetris implementation, but it must be playable enough to prove that the client, server, protocol, secure session, game logic, concurrency, and logging are integrated correctly. <span class="orange-bold">Failure to fulfil the baseline demo results in 0 marks for your both PA</span>, so please consider carefully.